 Format.
 Use a conventional business letter format Be brief: if possible, stick to one page.

-Employers impose strict standards of correctness on application materials: An error is the equivalent of a bad spot on your shirt.
-Accordingly, I will mark this assignment on a somewhat stricter scale than usual.
+Correctness: Employers impose strict standards of correctness on application materials.
+Accordingly, I will mark this project on a somewhat stricter scale than usual.